cocomr/cocodoc/index.md

     * *name*: the name of the operation
     * *args*: the list of the arguments to be passed to the operations when called
     * Example of usage from *component_1.cpp*
+* `template <class Sig, class ...Args>
+	bool enqueueOperation(std::function<void(typename std::function<Sig>::result_type)> return_fx, std::string & name, Args... args)`
+	* *return_fx*: the function that is called passing to it the return value of the operation
+	* *name*: the name of the operation
+	* *args*: the list of the arguments to be passed to the operations when called
+* `TaskState 	state()`
+	* return the current state of the task, the possible states are:
+		* INIT = 0, the task is in initialization phase.
+		* PRE_OPERATIONAL = 1,  the task is running the enqueued operations.
+		* RUNNING = 2, the task is running the `onUpdate` function.
+		* IDLE = 3, the task is idle, either waiting on a timeout to expire or on a trigger.
+		* STOPPED = 4, the task has been stopped and it is waiting to terminate.
 ```cpp
 coco::TaskContext *task = COCO_TASK("EzTask2")
 if (task)